Tom Brady returns to hero’s welcome in New England and declares himself a ‘Patriot for life’

 Brady made his first appearance Sunday from atop the stadium’s new lighthouse, where he rang a bell to the cheers of the rain-soaked fans to signal the start of the festivities.
 But things really got started at halftime, when a new video board showed highlights of Brady’s career, starting with the comeback from a 28-3 deficit in the 2017 Super Bowl.

-Despite the rain, few fans sought shelter at halftime, when Brady emerged from the home tunnel, unzipped a jacket to reveal a blue Patriots jersey and then sprinted down the sideline.
+Few fans sought shelter from the rain at halftime, when Brady emerged from the home tunnel, unzipped a jacket to reveal a blue Patriots jersey and then sprinted down the sideline – just as he did at the start of games during his career.
 He finished in front of a sign marking “Brady’s Corner” – a cheering section that had been relabeled “Mac Attack Corner” for successor Mac Jones.

 He hugged his children, who were wearing Brady No. 12 jerseys — there was no sign of his ex-wife, supermodel Gisele Bundchen — and Kraft, thanked the fans for supporting him through his career.